 Wanna learn how to make your house smell like a spa?
-Like one of those luxury spas with the exotic tropical scents that follows you home long after you’ve returned from the comfort of the plush and pristine bathrobe, essential oil diffusers and fuzzy slippers?
+Like one of those luxury spas with exotic tropical scents that follows you home long after you’ve returned from the comfort of the plush and pristine bathrobe, essential oil diffusers, and fuzzy slippers?

 I know the feeling.
 Especially after feeding your kid sardines and now the kitchen smells like the seaside.
 But not the tropical kind with the turquoise waters and the palm trees but rather the fishing village with fish scales all over the sand and 10,000 birds fighting over breakfast.

 Well, what is the typical spa smell anyway?
 That of course depends on what you like.
 I love warm, vanilla-y scents that I switch out with my mood and the season.
 I love cinnamon scents in the fall and bright crisp scents during the holidays and again in the spring.

 In this post you'll find:

 I did some research to see how I could get that warm and comforting spa smell in my home.
 And you’ll be happy to know I’ve found it.
 I’ve found the perfect spa scents for home after a recent mother-daughter day at the spa.